burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   4) Global scope, before the definition of A::N::f

 13. One subtle addition to function names.
-Function names obtained from ADL (Argument-dependent lookup) are looked up in the namespaces of their arguments in addition to the scopes and namespaces considered by the usual unqualified name lookup.
+Function names obtained from ADL (argument-dependent lookup) are looked up in the namespaces of their arguments in addition to the scopes and namespaces considered by the usual unqualified name lookup.

 ## Examples of Using Keyword using